Best Film for the Canon EOS ELAN 7NE

 - Pharmacy or Big Box Store

-A 100-foot bulk roll can fill about 18 canisters of film containing 36 frames.
-You should expect to save 20-30% depending on your selection.
+A 100 foot bulk roll of film should fill around 18 rolls of film containing 36 exposures each.
+You should expect to save 20-30% based on the film.

-Another thing to keep in mind is that you’re limited to rolls of black & white film.
-This is because black and white film is much easier and more cost-effective to process yourself.
+Another thing to keep in mind is that you’re limited to 100’ rolls of black and white film.
+This is in part because black & white film is much easier and more cost-effective to develop yourself.

-All film can be developed by hand.
-It's a great method to lower your costs so that you can use more film with your Canon Elan 7NE.
+You can process and digitize film at home.
+It is a smart method to cut costs so that you can shoot more film with your Canon EOS ELAN 7NE.

-Black & white film is significantly simpler to process.
-Temperature and development times are both not as necessary to do correctly with black and white films as temperatures and time are for slide or color negative.
+Black and white film is by far the easiest to develop.
+Chemical temperature and development times are both not as vital to do correctly with black & white films as they are for color negative or transparency film.